davidcalikes/Late-Gigs/docs/README.md

 ### API's

-* Gspread to communicate with the database from a Python development environment/app.
+* Gspread to communicate with the database from a Python based development environment/app.

 * Google Drive

-* Google Sheets ApI
+* Google Sheets API: To store the user data.

-* Gmail API
+* Gmail API: To send emails to the app's users

-* Google Auth
+* Google Auth: Required to authenticate Google Creds and underpin the Domain Wide Delegation feature I used to authorised Gmail API.

-* Heroku
+* Heroku: To deploy the app.

 <br>

-### Single Purpose Libraries/Modules
+### Modules(Single Purpose Libraries)

 <br>

-* RE module for validating email inputs.
+* RE module: To Validate email inputs.

-* OS module to support the Clear_page feature/function
+* OS module: To support the Clear_page feature/function.

-* Random module to support the PIN function
+* Random module: To support the Create PIN function.